andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 It is available on [GitHub](https://github.com/andrewtarzia/PoreMapper) and can be installed through pip!

 A series of examples are provided [here](https://github.com/andrewtarzia/PoreMapper/tree/main/examples).
-This package is simple and after spending a short amount of time writing it and being very happy with the outcome, for visualisation at least, I decided that merging it with pyWindow (more code from the Jelfs group: [pyWindow](https://github.com/marcinmiklitz/pywindow)) would be best.
+This package is small and after spending a short amount of time writing it and being very happy with the outcome, for visualisation at least, I decided that merging it with pyWindow (more code from the Jelfs group: [pyWindow](https://github.com/marcinmiklitz/pywindow)) would be best.
 This would include rewrite/clean-up/improvements/bug-fixes to pyWindow, which I hope to report on soon!

 **Please, test it, use it, break it and send me feedback!**